 This article lists the very best things to do in Florence and is perfect for those with a limited amount of time in the city.
 If you are planning a longer visit (3 or more days) or just want to see what else you can do here, take a look at our Florence Bucket List, which contains 30 things to do in Florence.

 The Duomo, also called Cattedrale di Santa Maria del Fiore, is the centerpiece of Florence.
 If you do one thing in Florence, it should be a visit to the Duomo.

-Climbing the 463 steps to the top of dome is one of Florence’s best experiences.
-Along the way you will have marvelous views of the interior of the Duomo.
-These paintings are the “Last Judgement” frescoes showing heaven and hell.
-They are very graphic and Tyler and Kara were mesmerized by these, in particular the creepy portrayal of hell.
+One of the best things to do in this complex of sites is to climb the the 463 steps to the top of dome of the cathedral.
+Along the way you will have marvelous views of the interior of the cupola.
+These paintings are The Last Judgement frescoes showing heaven and hell.
+They are very graphic and our kids were mesmerized by these, in particular the creepy portrayal of hell.

 From the top of the Dome, enjoy one of the best views of Florence.

-#2 Visit the Baptistery
+#2 Visit the Baptistery of San Giovanni

 #3 Climb Giotto’s Bell Tower

 To get to the top, you will climb a long series of staircases and along the way, you can stop at several terraces for a break and a view of Florence.

 This was once one of our favorite views in Florence.
 On our first visit here, we had an unobstructed view and could take magnificent photos.
 However, a black mesh has been added around the top of the bell tower, so you can no longer take photos from here without also photographing this mesh barrier.

 I still think it’s worth it for the view, especially since you have a great view of the dome from this spot.
 A visit here typically lasts 45 minutes.